vadistic/graphql-extra/README.md

 Inspired by code-first schema generation tools like [`graphql-compose`](https://github.com/graphql-compose/graphql-compose) or [`graphql-nexus`](https://github.com/graphql-nexus/schema), but focused on AST/SDL, instead of executable schema.

-The aim is to provide lightweight and flexible utils for GraphQL generation & testing.
-It's not that hard to edit graphql schema, but I've created this lib to make it yet easier, cleaner & faster.
+The aim is to provide lightweight, flexible and very interoperable tooling for GraphQL generation & testing.

 ## Use cases

-- code-first SDL without buy-in in any specific framework
+- code-first buy-in in any specific framework
-- robust and clean testing of graphql tools
+- testing of graphql code
 - writing all kinds `*-to-graphql/graphql-to-*` generators

 ## Features

-- no deps (other than `graphql` peerDependency)
+- almost no deps
 - semantic, verbose aprroach - no magic
-- clean and powerful fluent apis
+- clean fluent apis
+- all apis are just a function on `ASTNote`
 - multi build thanks to [@pika](`https://github.com/pikapkg/pack`)

 ### creation functions